Create an Index

 -

-Click a component card to access the menu for deleting, duplicating, and accessing the component's documentation.
+Click a component card to access the menu for deleting, running, duplicating, and accessing the component's documentation.

 After you save an index, you must enable it to start indexing the files in your workspace.
 Files uploaded after an index was enabled, will be automatically added to the enabled index.
 The query pipeline can access all files only after indexing is complete.